ExpressVPN vs Torguard

 Customer Support

-expressvpn support
+expressvpn customer support

 Conclusion: Why I Think ExpressVPN Wins Overall